What Are the Types of Digital Payment in India 2025?

 Nowadays, this form of transaction is widely available in a daily routine.
 Here are several ways to use these payments:

-- Public transport: when traveling in India, people can pay for their metro cards or train ticket bookings through contactless methods, meaning they don’t need cash.
+When traveling in India, you can top up metro cards or book train tickets through contactless methods, eliminating the daily need for carrying cash.

 With increasing adoption, digitall funds transfers have transformed how people transact.
 Now, payments are faster, safer, and more efficient in both online and offline settings.